Vaccaro's Desserts

 using his exact recipe.

-And now we're offering our cannoli to all, by the dozen!
+And now we're offering our cannoli to all, by the dozen & half dozen!

 As the oldest in house cannoli maker in the USA,